steinnes/flask-test-kata/README.md

    the method, as you've written for `logic.Calculator.mul`, then implement the method to pass your tests.

 5. Division has more caveats than multiplication.
-ZeroDivisionError ?
+Python will raise an exception of type ZeroDivisionError when you attempt to divide by zero, write a test asserts that your Calculator class does not suppress them.

 The preferred way of testing whether exceptions are raised is to use